Zynga

 May 18 2010 Entered a five-year relationship with Facebook to expand use of Facebook Credits in Zynga's games.

-This contents of the box above is based on material from the Wikipedia article Zynga, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Zynga Poker & Zynga, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also